Status of Public Services

 Garbage, organics and recycling collection service continues its regular pick up schedule until further notice.

-The City is reviewing these guidance documents and working with the province to determine how to best operate recreation facilities safely for employees and patrons.
-Depending on the provincial guidelines and restrictions, facilities may not be able to accommodate the same experience as they did prior to the pandemic.
+The City continues to review new, or updated, guidance documents and working with the province to determine how to best operate recreation facilities safely for employees and patrons.
+Depending on the provincial guidelines and restrictions, facilities may not be able to accommodate the same experience as they did prior to the pandemic, including opening amenities in a phased approach.

 Reopening facilities is complex, and we appreciate everyone’s patience as this process will take time.
 There are numerous steps the City must take to ensure the safety and well-being of our employees and patrons.